jjmchew/jjmchew.github.io/JS239/02-studyNotes.md

     - example headers:
       - "Accept" : defines desired media type of response (e.g., `*/*` is any type, `application/json`, etc.)
   - responses have 3 main parts:  status code, headers, body
-    - `Content-Type` header describes the format of the response body (also called media type or MIME type)
+    - `Content-Type: application/json` header describes the format of the response body (also called media type or MIME type)
+    - `Access-Control-Allow-Origin: *` : allow all sites access via CORS
+    - `Allow: GET, HEAD` : define allowed methods (e.g., GET, HEAD)
+    - `Content-Length` : specifies length of body in bytes
+    - `ETag: "6df23dc03f9b54cc"` : identifies a specific version of a resource
+    - `Last-Modified: Thu, 05 Jul 2012 15:31:30 GMT` : specifies last time the requested resource was modified
+    - `WWW-Authenticate: Basic` : specifies basic HTTP authentication is required to access the resource
+    - `X-RateLimit-Limit: 60` : headers with `X-` are non-standard, often application-specific headers

   - typical convention used is "REST" (REpresentational State Transfer)
     - define all interactions as being with a "resource"
     - define *WHAT* resource is acted on and *HOW* we change/interact with that resource